 Designer Spotlight: Catching Up With Kelly LaPlante

-This week, we're doing something a little different...a flip flop interview!
-Kelly LaPlante, friend of Fireclay and designer of our Runway Collection, caught up with our Creative Director Jamie Chappell about her newest endeavor, what keeps her blood pumping and advice for new designers.
+This week, we're doing something a little different...a flip-flop interview!
+Kelly LaPlante, friend of Fireclay and designer, caught up with our Creative Director Jamie Chappell about her newest endeavor, what keeps her blood pumping, and advice for new designers.
 Kelly is currently a guest editor at Trove, an online market that connects individuals who are buying or selling vintage pieces within their communities.
-Similar to Fireclay, Trove has the environment in mind and believes that, "preloved treasures have more character, buying locally is better for the environment and your community, and unique finds spark so much more joy."
+Similar to Fireclay, Trove has the environment in mind and believes that "preloved treasures have more character, buying locally is better for the environment and your community, and unique finds spark so much more joy."
 We love that!
 You can read Jamie's interview with Kelly below and you can find Kelly's interview with Jamie here!

 Image: This is Kelly!